Big in the City ZF Advanced Urban Vehicle

 The parking aid obtains its information from twelve ultrasound sensors and two infrared sensors on the vehicle's front-end, rear-end, and flanks; these sensors help find a suitable parking space.
 The control electronics process the information and control all the systems involved in the parking function – for instance, the electric drive and the required steering angle of the electric power steering.

-The driver can interact with the vehicle during the process via the display in the cockpit or trigger the parking function once they exit the vehicle by using an application on a mobile device, e. g. a smartwatch.
+During the process, the driver can interact with the vehicle via the display in the cockpit or trigger the parking function once they exit the vehicle by using an application on a mobile device, e. g. a smartwatch.
 The Advanced Urban Vehicle then automatically searches the surroundings at walking pace for a suitable gap and automatically initiates the parking process.

 Driver experience from the cloud: ZF PreVision Cloud Assist